thehatter8/thehatter8.github.io/README.md

   `sudo apt install libtool`

-  * Was already installed on mine, probably from another library
+  * Was already installed on mine, I believe from a package leading up to pcap